 As you can see, some of the reasons why your bleeding hearts are turning yellow are good, and normal.
 Others, not so much.

-Have you ever been unpleasantly – or pleasantly – surprised by yellow leaves on your lyre flowers?
+Have you ever been unpleasantly – or pleasantly – surprised by yellow leaves on your bleeding hearts?
 We’d love to hear your stories and questions in the comments below.

 For more help choosing early season and shade-loving blooms, don’t miss these articles: